 Typically an eye disorder associated with aging, cataracts generally occur later in life as the lens structure within the human eye changes and gets older.
 Cataract surgery is a common procedure in Canada.
 In 2014, there were 175,000 surgeries performed in Ontario and by 2026, it’s likely that this number will increase to 250,000.
 In addition to age, other risk factors that lead to cataracts include smoking, UV overexposure and diabetes.

-Cataract surgery is the removal of the natural lens of the eye (also called “crystalline lens”) that has developed an opacification, which is referred to as a cataract.
+Cataract surgery is the removal of the natural lens of the eye (also called the “crystalline lens”) that has developed an opacification, which is referred to as a cataract.
 Metabolic changes of the crystalline lens fibers over the time lead to the development of the cataract and loss of transparency, causing impairment or loss of vision.
-During cataract surgery, a patient’s cloudy natural lens is removed and replaced with a synthetic lens to restore the transparency of the lens.
+During cataract surgery, a patient’s cloudy lens is removed and replaced with a synthetic lens implant to restore the transparency of the lens.

-Following surgical removal of the natural lens, an artificial intraocular lens implant is inserted (eye surgeons say that the lens is “implanted”).
-Cataract surgery is generally performed by an ophthalmologist (eye surgeon) in an ambulatory (rather than inpatient) setting, in a surgical center or hospital, using local anesthesia (either topical, peribulbar, or retrobulbar), usually causing little or no discomfort to the patient.
-Well over 90% of operations are successful in restoring useful vision, with a low complication rate.
-Outpatient care, high volume, minimally invasive, small incision phacoemulsification with quick post-op recovery has become the standard of care in cataract surgery all over the world.
+Cataract surgery is generally performed by an Ophthalmologist (eye surgeon) in an ambulatory setting, in a surgical center or hospital, using local anesthesia, usually causing little or no discomfort to the patient.
+An overwhelming majority of operations are successful in restoring useful vision, with a low complication rate.

 To learn more about cataract surgery please see this link put together by the Queen’s University Ophthalmology Department (details on fees are subject to change).